d-albrecht/XMas-Tree-Explosions/README.md

 Based on an issue/feature with one of the [simulators](https://github.com/leukipp/xmastree2021) that appeared to let the LEDs flicker instead of shining with a constant brightness - what might be intentional or a bug in the update routine, but I can't tell for sure - I decided to integrate this effect on purpose.
 Every fading explosion will flicker slightly.
 (Credit goes to [@leukipp](https://github.com/leukipp).)
 But only one eighth of the maximum brightness to prevent (most) health issues.
 But neither am I a doctor nor do I suffer any form of epilepsy, so I can't really quarantee that this animation is perfectly safe.
 If in doubt, rather watch the v1 animations on any non-flickering simulator.

 And I added other forms of quality measures to my spreadsheet.
 But with the new simulators I discovered that these numerical quality measures can only tell you so much.
 Sure, I could add even more diagrams to the spreadsheet that show me the spacial and temporal effects even better (or in combination), but at the end this is all personal preference.
 And I rather watch the animation in a simulator than checking my numbers for critical thresholds that in the end let the animation appear to predictable.

+## Update v2.5

+Several small (but some important) changes this time.

+First, I finally conform with the format in the Harvard-repo by choosing upper case column headers.
+The pull request isn't through yet, but we will have an officlal format definition soon that would make my headers break the runner code.
+To act pre-emptively here and to no longer be the odd one out, I adjusted my format.

+Second, I introduced some logic that will make perfectly simulaneous patterns impossible (by user choice) if there aren't too many effects in the intermediate representation.
+This code segment will never activate on dense effects as these would be made far too rhythmical.
+For my choice of parameters, preventing perfectly simultaneous events usually only introduces slight adjustments to very few events keeping the overall pattern more or less unchanged.

+Lastly, I modified the scala code such that most options can be set from command line.
+See Guide for instructions.